dmx-systems/dmx-documentation/docs/devel.rst

             // do something when a service goes away
         }

-You see the Workspaces plugin consumes a plugin service: the //Facets// service.
+You see the Workspaces plugin consumes a plugin service: the *Facets* service.
 The ``PluginService`` object passed to the 2 hooks needs not being further investigated.

 In this way your plugin could also consume more than one service.

 Providing a RESTful web service
 ===============================

 Until here your plugin service is accessible from within the OSGi environment only.
-You can make the service accessible from //outside// the OSGi environment as well by promoting it to a RESTful web service.
+You can make the service accessible from *outside* the OSGi environment as well by promoting it to a RESTful web service.
 Your plugin service is then accessible from external applications via HTTP.
 (External application here means both, the client-side portion of a DMX plugin, or an arbitrary 3rd-party application).

 To provide a RESTful web service you must provide a generic plugin service first (as described above in [[#Providingaservice|Providing a service]]) and then make it RESTful by using JAX-RS annotations.
 With JAX-RS annotations you basically control how HTTP requests will be mapped to your service methods.